lacegiovanni17/garmhub-ts/README.md

 ## Introduction
-This is a website made with Vite, ReactJS, Boo
+This is a website made with Vite, ReactJS, Boot

 ## Author